grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _The find their dock and unload._
 	* the person who accepts delivery says sub-marine like it's two words. maybe a trader in a depot or something.
 Broken English in general

+* [ ] They reunite with Shakes
+	* Herschel found him and told him which dock to meet them at

 * [ ] _The pursuing sub shows up, a giant black leviathan smashing its way through the flimsy wooden structures._
+	* Possibly it followed Shakes in

 ### Leave in a hurry; cruise down the continental shelf